olulesi/project-2/README.md

 <!--
 <img src="src/styles/images/fridgeFullProject2.gif" /> -->

-For the functionality for “My Fridge is Full” there was already a random meal request provided by mealdb so we just had to make an axios request and a display in the format of a meal show card to keep the website consistent.
+For the functionality for “My Fridge is Full” there was already a random meal request provided by mealdb so we just had to make an axios request.
+We decided to display it in the format of a meal show card to keep the website consistent.

 ```
 function MealRandomShow() {